A Peer-to-Peer Learning Community for Python Enthusiasts…Just Like You

 This creates a certain type of culture in the community.
 It's one of collaboration and helpfulness.
 It's one where you can form genuine relationships with other members, learn from one another and give back to other members who are newer.
 It also fosters collaboration.
 An open community tends to be more guarded and cutthroat because people need to keep each other at "arms length."

 Besides that, joining PythonistaCafe is also a way for you to get direct access to me (Dan) in order to get help solving a Python problem or get advice in what direction to go.
 I'm checking the forums and replying to topics and questions daily.
 Becoming a PythonistaCafe member fills the gap between my one-off Python training (courses & books) and booking 1:1 coaching.
-Your membership fee is also used to pay for hosting and ongoing maintenance.
+Your membership fee is also used to pay for hosting, the salaries of our Community Managers, and ongoing maintenance.

 How much is the membership fee?